-The objective of EHS is to identify and treat health problems early and help you avoid lost work time.
+At Employee Health Services (EHS), medical professionals are available to all regular employees for any health problem, whether work-related or not.
+Their objective is to identify and treat health problems early and help you avoid lost work time.
+You can go to EHS for many of the first aid and one-time services your own doctor would provide.
 Services provided by EHS are included in the premium you pay for a County medical plan or medical plan Opt-Out.
 There is no per-visit charge when you use the services provided by EHS.
-Extra-help and contract employees will be charged for services, unless the injury is work-related.